-In designating these as Enhancement/Redevelopment zones, the feeling of City officials was that the true potential of these areas could not be determined without specific, detailed study.
-In February of 2012, staff briefed the Council on a plan to combine the resources of the City, the Richardson Economic Development Partnership (REDP), area stakeholders and a team of consultants to create a strategy that addresses the specific conditions in the East Arapaho/Collins area.
+In February of 2012, staff briefed the City Council on a plan to combine the resources of the City, the Richardson Economic Development Partnership (REDP), area stakeholders and a team of consultants to develop a baseline Market Analysis that addresses the specific conditions in the East Arapaho/Collins area.
 The East Arapaho/Collins area is identified as of the six “Enhancement/Redevelopment” zones in the City’s Comprehensive Plan, which was adopted by City Council in 2009.

-The study area is bounded very generally by Collins Boulevard on the north, Plano Road on the east and Apollo Road on the south.
-The western boundary is uneven and does not follow a particular roadway, but it extends no further west than Dorothy Drive south of Arapaho or Alma Road/the KCS Railroad north of Arapaho.
-The Council concurred with the recommendation of the study team to remove several tracts of land that were part of the original study area for various reasons.
-The revised study area is comprised of 167 parcels and 551 acres of land. (see map).
+The study area is bounded generally by Collins Boulevard on the north, Plano Road on the east and Apollo Road on the south.
+The western boundary does not follow a particular roadway.
+The study area for the Baseline Market Analysis is comprised of 167 parcels and 551 acres of land. (see map).

 - One or two stories in height;

 - Some percentage of space within the building (usually at least half) designed for office layout;

 - Ceiling heights of up to 16 feet (to allow for the racking of inventory for manufacturing, processing or warehouse uses; ceilings can be dropped for office users); and

 - Overhead door delivery options (grade level or dock high delivery doors conducive to warehouse, showroom or assembly activities).

 Flex space offers tenants a number of advantages, including affordable lease rates and the flexibility to mix uses and consolidate operations at a single location.
 There are, however, several concerns with the inventory of space in Richardson, including:

 - The amount of flex space currently available in Richardson and the rate of vacancy;